Formation of Extremely Low-mass White Dwarfs Binaries: Introduction

-Helium core WD can in principle be formed through single star evolution, for sufficiently small mass that helium core ignition is avoided.
-Large helium core WD of mass $M \la 0.45 \, M_\odot$ may be produced in $<13.7\, \rm Gyr$ if enhanced mass loss rates are assumed on the red giant branch \citep[hereafter RGB]{1996ApJ...466..359D}.
-However, far larger mass loss rates would be needed to strip $\ga 0.8\, M_\odot$ on the RGB to uncover a $M_{\rm c}<0.2\, M_\odot$ helium core starting from a $M_i \simeq 1\, M_\odot$ zero-age main sequence (ZAMS) star.
-Further, the main sequence (MS) evolution time for ZAMS masses $M_{\rm i} \la 0.2\, M_\odot$ is $t_{\rm ms} \ga 1000\, \rm Gyr$, and hence, in practice, ELM WD can only be produced through binary evolution, either by stable Roche-lobe overflow (RLOF) or unstable mass transfer (MT) and a common envelope (CE) inspiral.
+Helium core WDs can in principle be formed through single star evolution, for sufficiently small mass that helium core ignition is avoided.
+Large helium core WDs of mass $M \la 0.45 \, M_\odot$ may be produced in less than 13.7 Gyr \citep{1996ApJ...466..359D} if enhanced mass-loss rates are assumed on the red giant branch (RGB).
+However, far larger mass-loss rates would be needed to strip more than $0.8\, M_\odot$ on the RGB to uncover a helium core mass $M_{\rm c}<0.2\, M_\odot$ starting from a $M_i \simeq 1\, M_\odot$ zero-age main sequence (ZAMS) star.
+Further, the main sequence (MS) evolution time for ZAMS masses $M_{\rm i} \la 0.2\, M_\odot$ is $t_{\rm ms} \ga 1000\, \rm Gyr$, and hence, in practice, ELM WDs can only be produced through binary evolution, either by stable Roche-lobe overflow (RLOF) or unstable mass transfer (MT) and a common envelope (CE) inspiral.